-Archbishop Oscar Romero was assassinated whilst celebrating Mass on March 24, 1980.
-The symbol for Romero Junnebei is the Chalice to recall the fact that the Eucharist was such an important part of his life and that he died whilst celebrating Eucharist.
-Archbishop Romero was a source of strength and hope for the poor and for the oppressed of his country, El Salvador.
+Archbishop Oscar Romero was assassinated whilst celebrating Mass in 1980.
+His story is connected to the Chalice as the Eucharist was a integral part of his life.
+Archbishop Romero was a source of strength and hope for the poor and oppressed of his country, El Salvador.
+We can be inspired by his challenge: "Aspire not to have more, but to be more."